ToolProven

 Risk areaWhat we checkedWhy it matters

-Voice clone consentElevenLabs, Murf and LOVO voice-cloning/product pagesThe speaker's permission and the tool license are separate requirements
+Voice clone consentElevenLabs and Murf voice-cloning/product pagesThe speaker's permission and the tool license are separate requirements

 Commercial floorOfficial pricing and product pagesFree trials may not be the usable publishing tier